holepunchto/bare/README.md

 Addons sometimes need a handle that only the embedder can produce, such as a `JavaVM *` on Android.
 As an addon is only ever passed a JavaScript environment and its exports, it has no route back to the embedder that started the process.
 The context registry provides that by having embedders publish opaque handles under agreed keys and addons retrieve them by key.

-Embedders publish with `bare_context_set()`, which takes an optional destructor that is called when the entry is deleted and for any entry still published when the process is torn down:
+Embedders publish with `bare_context_set()`, which takes an optional destructor that is called when the process is torn down.
+The destructor runs on the main thread once every thread has been joined and the JavaScript environment has been destroyed, so it is a place to release a handle rather than to run anything that needs the environment:

 ```c
 bare_t *bare;